avian2/eagle-automation/README.md

 Eagle automation
 ================

-Eagle automation provides a more Unix-like and scriptable interface to the CadSoft Eagle electronics design package.
+Python's Eagle Automation (`PEA`) provides a more Unix-like and scriptable interface to the CadSoft Eagle electronics design package.
 It is meant to make open hardware development a bit more convenient for anyone that is used to the procedures usually employed by open source software projects (for example using source control tools and one-step builds).

 This repository currently contains the following:

+- `pea diff`
-eaglediff     - Commandline diff tool for schematics, board layouts and
-		libraries that is compatible with git-difftool.
+   - Commandline diff tool for schematics, board layouts and libraries that is compatible with git-difftool.

-		For schematics and board layouts, a visual diff is displayed.
+   For schematics and board layouts, a visual diff is displayed. <br />
    For libraries, a textual comparison of library elements is shown.

+- `pea export`
-eagleexport   - A tool that exposes a unified commandline interface to various
-                different ways Eagle offers for exporting artwork.
+   - A tool that exposes a unified commandline interface to various different ways Eagle offers for exporting artwork. <br />
    It currently supports exporting Eagle files to Gerber, PDF and PNG formats, generating Excellon drill files and files needed for pick & place machines.

+- `pea drill`
-eagledrl      - Generate .drl files from .dri without any annoying dialogs.
+   - Generate `.drl` files from `.dri` without any annoying dialogs.

+- `pea bom`
+   - Generate .json file with the full list of components

+- `skel/Makefile`
-skel/Makefile - An example Makefile that demonstrates how fabrication and
-                assembly documentation for a project can be generated automatically with GNU Make.
+   - An example Makefile that demonstrates how fabrication and assembly documentation for a project can be generated automatically with GNU Make.

 Installation
 ============

-Run:
+From pipy, do:

+    % pip install eagle_automation

+From the sources, run:

-$ python setup.py install
+    % python setup.py install
-$ git config --global --add difftool.eaglediff.cmd 'eaglediff $LOCAL $REMOTE'
+    % git config --global --add difftool.eaglediff.cmd 'pea diff $LOCAL $REMOTE'

-Note these scripts have only been tested using Eagle 5.11.0.
+Note these scripts have only been tested using Eagle ≥5.11.0 (and 7.2)

 Usage
 =====

-You can find a Makefile in the skel/ subdirectory that shows how you can automatically build your project's documentation using make from .sch and .brd files.
+You can find a `Makefile` in the `skel/` subdirectory that shows how you can automatically build your project's documentation using make from `.sch` and .brd files.

 To show differences to the design that have not yet been committed:

-$ git difftool -t eaglediff
+    % git difftool -t eaglediff

 To show differences between two tagged versions:

-$ git difftool -t eaglediff v1.0..v2.0
+    % git difftool -t eaglediff v1.0..v2.0

 Note that Eagle windows will blink on and off during the use of these tools.
 Try not to touch anything while they are doing that.